 This report was prepared by Data You Can Use in collaboration with community partners and stakeholders working in the Washington Park neighborhood in Milwaukee, Wisconsin.

-Please reach out to Data You Can Use with questions about this report or the data it contains at <a href="mailto:contains-contact-cont
+Please reach out to Data You Can Use with questions about this report or the data it contains at connectwithus@datayoucanuse.org, or contact Danya Littlefield at danya@datayoucanuse.org.

 Section One | Population Characteristics

 Table 1: Population by Race